Why You Give and How You Benefit

 - Income tax savings.
 To encourage private contributions, our government allows you to deduct them on your income tax return, provided you itemize.

 - Reduction of estate and probate costs.
-Gifts to Willamette University, either now or at death, avoid the federal estate tax.
+Gifts to Willamette, either now or at death, avoid the federal estate tax.
 A contribution now also reduces probate costs later.

 Give for Your Own Reasons